omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 By 1846, astronomers have recorded about 77% of the first Uranus lap around the Sun.
 Still the planet was misbehaving.

-To simulate the planet observations at the time (which I don't have), I'm going to use vsop2013 ephemerides.
+To simulate the planet observations at the time (which I didn't have), I used vsop2013 ephemerides.

 * see vsop2013 for Delphi: https://github.com/omarreis/vsop2013/

-Leapfrog integration of gravity forces will be used to simulate the calculations Verrier and Adams had.
+Leapfrog integration of gravity forces was used to simulate the calculations Verrier and Adams had.
 Not sure how they worked the integration.
 Certainly with painfull hand calculations.

 Planets unknown at the time (Neptune and Pluto) were excluded from integration in this exercise.